CODE[X]Books

 Press's CODE[X] imprint pursues scholarly studies in

-general fields associated with
+general fields associated with cultural

 studies--the Postmodern, translation theory,